elitonfreitas/node-api-rest-boilerplate/README.md

 ## Winston (log manager)

-To manager logs we use winston.
+For manager logs we use winston.
 Is possible integration with LogStash and others applications.

 ## Eslint and Prettier